 - a) Development proposals within the settlements of Cranbrook and Sissinghurst, and outlying hamlets, should protect and enhance the historic landscape.
-This includes the patterns of tracks, lanes, field boundaries, archaeological sites treescape, ancient hedgerow and watercourse network and species-rich roadside verges (green infrastructure). - b) New development should incorporate these patterns in their masterplans as this helps the new development integrate into the existing communities more effectively. - c) New developments on the edges of the settlements should demonstrate how their proposal will protect and enhance the existing patterns and framework of green and blue infrastructure, and how it will complement and connect to that of the built environment to which it relates.
+This includes the patterns of tracks, lanes, field boundaries, archaeological sites treescape, ancient hedgerow and watercourse network and species-rich roadside verges (green infrastructure).
+Where appropriate, new development should respond positively to these patterns and demonstrate in their masterplans how they will be protected and enhanced. - b) New developments on the edges of the settlements should demonstrate how their proposal will protect and enhance the existing patterns and framework of green and blue infrastructure, and how it will complement and connect to that of the built environment to which it relates.

-- 3.44.
-The Historic Landscape Characterisation dataset (2017) created by the High Weald AONB Team, Tunbridge Wells Borough Council and KCC provides the most detailed assessment of the historical landscape-characterisation-2017 historicity of the visible landscape and is an essential starting point for any consideration of historic landscapes in the area (Kent Landscape Information System landscape character resources). - 3.45.
-The patterns of tracks and lanes are particularly important as these show the communications routes that linked communities and those communities in turn with places of work. - 3.46.
+- 3.21.
+The Historic Landscape Characterisation dataset (2017) created by the High Weald AONB Team, Tunbridge Wells Borough Council and KCC provides the most detailed assessment of the historical landscape-characterisation-2017 historicity of the visible landscape and is an essential starting point for any consideration of historic landscapes in the area (Kent Landscape Information System landscape character resources). - 3.22.
+The patterns of tracks and lanes are particularly important as these show the communications routes that linked communities and those communities in turn with places of work. - 3.23.
 The top of St Dunstan's Church Tower offers spectacular views of the historic rural landscape, treescape, mature hedgerow and shelterbelt pattern which gives the parish its distinctive 'green' feel and provides an important setting for the historic centre.
-Street trees, the churchyards in Cranbrook and Sissinghurst, the hedgerows and trees which frame and define our recreational green spaces, playing fields, private gardens, remnants of historic parkland and school grounds all contribute to this both within the Conservation Areas and beyond. - 3.47.
+Street trees, the churchyards in Cranbrook and Sissinghurst, the hedgerows and trees which frame and define our recreational green spaces, playing fields, private gardens, remnants of historic parkland and school grounds all contribute to this both within the Conservation Areas and beyond. - 3.24.
 There are many ancient and veteran trees and hedgerows, as well as significant and historic ponds and watercourses within the settlement boundaries of Cranbrook, Sissinghurst and outlying settlements which need to be protected and enhanced.
-Any new developments which abut the existing settlements will need to complement, protect, and enhance the existing network of green and blue infrastructure.
+Any new developments which abut the existing settlements will need to complement, protect, and enhance the existing network of green and blue infrastructure. - 3.25.

-- 3.48.
 These shelter belts play a vital role in maintaining soil fertility, offering protection from wind, preventing soil erosion, mitigating against flooding, and improving air quality.
 Street trees also provide essential shade, combat air pollution, absorb noise and soften the aesthetic of the built environment.
-Trees, hedgerows, streams (including the Crane Brook), ponds and unkempt roadside verges provide valuable habitat essential for sustaining a rich biodiversity of species and biological connectivity to the environment beyond the settlements. - 3.49.
-These features also make a positive contribution to the settlement character and wider historic landscape (See Policy LN7.9). - 3.50.
+Trees, hedgerows, streams (including the Crane Brook), ponds and unkempt roadside verges provide valuable habitat essential for sustaining a rich biodiversity of species and biological connectivity to the environment beyond the settlements.

+- 3.26.
+These features also make a positive contribution to the settlement character and wider historic landscape (See Policy LN3.5). - 3.27.
 The work of 'Cranbrook in Bloom' volunteers significantly enhances the street scene with vibrant floral displays.
 The Copse in Cranbrook High Street provides an excellent example of how a simple roadside strip of land can be transformed into a wildlife haven which also enhances the street scene.
 The Cranbrook and Sissinghurst Parish Council are also responsible for maintaining many of these areas through the work of the Environmental Management, and Burials & Properties Committees.
 Evidence gathered at the Cranbrook and Sissinghurst Landscape Character Assessment workshop supports the aims of this policy.